Top 5 Hard Drive Destruction Methods that Work

 Do-It-Yourself Methods are Dangerous

-When looking at the ways to destroy data, some of which can be expensive, it may be enticing to simply take matters into your own hands.
+When looking at the ways of hard drive disposal, some of which can be expensive, it may be enticing to simply take matters into your own hands.
 It is also true that there is nothing that is keeping you from taking the hard drives out to your backyard, grabbing a sledgehammer, and smashing them to bits yourself.
 This, however, is extremely dangerous, as well as other self-done methods.

 First of all, shards from broken hard drives can cause serious injury.
 Secondly, some businesses utilize a large number of computers.
 The effort would take to smash an office’s worth of hard drives might be unreasonable.